-The other proposed revisions include the following:
+The other proposed revisions include:

 - DIT is no longer required.